kamranayub/kamranayub.github.io/input/posts/2020-10-07-hacktoberfest-can-i-ask-a-question.md.md

-Title: "Hacktoberfest: Can I ask a question?"
-Published: 2020-10-07 23:00:00 -0500
-Lead: A friend contacted me about how they should approach asking questions for their very first Hacktoberfest / open source contribution.
-Tags:
-- Hacktoberfest
-- Open Source
----

 I have a friend who is doing their first open source contribution through [Hacktoberfest](https://hacktoberfest.digitalocean.com/) this year, which is a yearly event to encourage open source participation.